mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 I didn't know how I would change that if I wanted to say something like, "I ate" or "I will eat" or "I did not eat" or even "I want to eat."
 I began trying to look up some rules and wow was it difficult to find beginner friendly places!
-Below I'll talk about the three groups I learned about and what places I found useful or not.
+Below I'll talk about the three groups of verbs I learned about and what places I found useful or not.

 > Reminder that I'm learning Japanese so don't inherently trust anything below!